 Course Information for Students

 The following information is a very brief summary of that contained within the course handbook and includes basic information about the course, the rules and regulations that concern your work and the support provided to you within the course and by the University.
-Please refer to the Course Handbook for more details.
+Please refer to the Course Handbook (available at the start of the course) for more details.

 Overview of the course